raphaelsampaio/raphaelsampaio.github.io/en/_posts/2019-06-11-mac-disk-is-full-docker-is-guilty.markdown

 Good news: I found the culprit.

 Bad news: I didn't know how to reduce the space dedicated to Docker.
-Cleaning containers and images did not really help.

 Luckily, Docker has an outstanding documentation and I found the answer to my problem [there](https://docs.docker.com/docker-for-mac/space/).